 But my journey is not all champagne and roses.
 This is not easy.
 My life has been up and down, and down and up.
-This website was born in the midst of a year of personal problems and depression.
+This website was born in the midst of a year of personal problems and severe depression.
 It is really my gift to the Polish people to try and help promote your country in a good way through my personal stories and experiences.
 I love Poland so much and I hope you see that through my writing, my photos and my stories.
 I am a writer.
 I am a tourist.
 I am a teacher.
 I am an author.
 I am a storyteller.
 I am a Northern Irishman.

 “I’m an alien.
 I’m a legal alien.
 I’m an Ulsterman in Warszawa.” – Not Sting.

 Some of you may also know me from my association to the following passions:

 Ulster Cherry – I am a massive AFC Bournemouth football fan

 GAWA – I am a massive Northern Ireland football fan

 Globetrotting Glenman – I am also a Glentoran FC fan

 Don’t Stop Living – I turned my passionate travel blog into a business and used it as my platform for 9 years (2007 – 2016).
 Since there, I still post on it sporadically but not daily like before.